1976 Copa Libertadores finals

-The 1976 Copa Libertadores Finals was the final two-legged tie to determine the 1976 Copa Libertadores champion.
+The 1976 Copa Libertadores finals was the final two-legged tie to determine the 1976 Copa Libertadores champion.
 It was contested by Argentine club River Plate and Brazilian club Cruzeiro Esporte Clube.
 The first leg of the tie was played on 21 July at Cruzeiro' home field, with the second leg played on 28 July at River'.
-Cruzeiro and Boca Juniors played in their 1st Copa Libertadores finals.
+Cruzeiro played in their 1st Copa Libertadores finals.

 Cruzeiro won the series after winning a tie-breaking playoff 3–2 at Santiago's Estadio Nacional, with the winning goal by Joaozinho being scored by the end of the match.